mehmetrizaoz/autonomousSteeringAgents/README.md

+# Intent
-#autonomous steering agents c++ implementation (2d and 3d) agents will be implemented with opengl
+Autonomous steering agents will be implementation with c++ Agents will be implemented with opengl.

+# Dependencies
+$sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev